bjornspockeli/elektra/README.md

 ## Hands-on Tasks - Day 1

-During the first day of the course we will use the nRF52832 as

 The tasks should be performed in the order that they are given and you should use the Template Project found in  nRF5_SDK_12.2.0\examples\peripheral\template_project.